meyn-git/meyncraft/README.md

 | Low         | L            | 7     | A problem with almost no consequences.                                      | Eventually action is required, e.g. a tripped plucker motor.                                |
 | Info        | I            | 9     | All events that are not an error, such as information for the operator.     | When a stop button is pressed, or external stop is activated.                               |

-## Sysmac event array
-MeynCraft creates structured text code to copy EventGlobal variable to the EventGlobalArray variable by reading an Omron Sysmac file.
-This is needed for more efficient communication with Xor-JMobile touch screens or MeynConnect.
-* Copy past the generated code from the generated *SysmacEventArray.txt into the Sysmac project: POUs\Programs\Global\HMIControl
-* Note that structured text blocks are limited to 1000 lines.
-Its good practice to do 500 booleans per ST block (e.g. 0-499, 500-999 etc)
-* Note that the array size of the EventGlobalArray size must be big enough for the amount of events.